-- 0x0001 DUP-EVENT.
-If set, CMTS MUST send a duplicate copy of all event messages related to this gate to the DF-IP-Address-for-CDC. - 0x0002 DUP-CONTENT.
-If set, CMTS MUST send a duplicate copy of all packets matching the classifier(s) for this gate to the DF-IP-Address-for-CCC
+0x0001 DUP-EVENT.
+If set, CMTS MUST send copies of all event messages related to this gate to the DF-IP-Address-for-CDC.

+0x0002 DUP-CONTENT.
+If set, CMTS MUST send a duplicate copy of all packets matching the classifier(s) for this gate to the DF-IP-Address-for-CCC and DF-Port-for-CCC.
+The specific format for intercepted packets is described later in this section.